ruuda/blog/posts/rcl-patch.md

 while still enabling automation to edit it,
 RCL now features [`rcl patch`][patch], a built-in way to do syntax-aware editing.
-Tho bump the Nginx version in the original file:
+To bump the Nginx version in the original file:

     rcl patch --in-place config.rcl nginx.version '"1.29.1"'